 2. The Association shall certify to the Board, in writing, the current rate of its membership dues and initiation fees.
 In the event of Association changes the rate of its dues, the Association shall give the Board 10 days written notice prior to the effective date of such change.

 ARTICLE XVII: REPRESENTATION FEE

 A. Purpose of Fee

 If an employee does not become a member of the Association during any membership year (i.e., from Sept.
 1 to the following August 31) which is covered in whole or in part by this Agreement, said employee will be required to pay a representation fee to the Association for that membership year.
 The purpose of this fee will be to effect the employee’s per capita cost of services rendered by the Association as majority representative.

 Prior to the beginning of each membership year, the Association will inform the Board, in writing, of the amount of regular dues, initiation fees, and the amount of assessments charged by the Association to its own members.
 From the total amount will be subtracted the cost of benefits financed through dues, fees, and assessments and available to or benefiting only Association members.
 In no event shall such amount exceed 85% of the regular membership dues, fees, and assessments.

-C. Any public employee who pays a representation fee in lieu of dues shall have the right to demand and receive from the majority representatives, under proceedings established and maintained in accordance with NJSA 34:13A-5.4 of this act, a return of and part of that fee paid by him which represents the employee’s additional pro rata share of expenditures by the majority representative that is either in aid of activities or causes of a partisan political or ideological nature only incidentally related to the terms and conditions of employment or applied toward the cost of any other benefits available only to members majority representative.
+C. Any public employee who pays a representation fee in lieu of dues shall have the right to demand and receive from the majority representative, under proceedings established and maintained in accordance with NJSA 34: 13A-5.4 of this act, a return of and part of that fee paid by him which represents the employee’s additional pro rata shareof expenditures by the causes of a partisan political or ideological nature only incidentally related to the terms and conditions of employment or applied toward the cost of any other benefits available only to members of the majority representative.

 D. Payroll Deduction Schedule